AdrienFabre/CV/README.md

 - Organized, promoted and created content for Schneider Electric workshop during the AIESEC International Congress that resulted in 4 innovative concepts to enhance the company’s goals.

 ## Interests
-- Swimming - I recently swam over 3k in 1h10, I keep practicing
+- Swimming - I recently swam over 3k in 1h10, I keep practicing.
-- Hiking - Everywhere - Pyrenees(home) is my playground
+- Hiking - Everywhere - Pyrenees(home) is my playground.
-- Yoga - Streching my body as much as my mind - Twice a week since January
+- Yoga - Streching my body as much as my mind - Twice a week since January.
-- Meditating - Daily as much I can - Last year I did a week retreat in Scotland
+- Meditating - Daily as much I can - Last year I did a week retreat in Scotland.
-- Personal Development - anything that enhance my understanding of myself
+- Personal Development - anything that enhance my understanding of myself.
-- Chasing social innovations - anything that enhance my contribution in this world
+- Chasing social innovations - anything that enhance my contribution in this world.
+- Technology and innovations - watched hundreds of [TED Talks](https://ted.com) and regularly join/lead events.

 #### Peer-led learning accelerator - Enrol Yourself - Learning Marathon (2018)
 - Researched and experimented on ways to cultivate social impact leadership.